-In the last 10 days, a reduction in the speed of ground uplift has been recorded in the Campi Flegrei, the real trend of which "can be assessed with the data of the next few weeks".
+Over the last 10 days, a reduction in the rate of ground uplift has been recorded in the Campi Flegrei, the actual trend of which "can be assessed with data from the coming weeks."

 This is what is reported in the weekly surveillance bulletin of the Campi Flegrei released by the Vesuvius Observatory, Naples headquarters of the INGV.
 The uplift of the ground (a typical phenomenon of bradyseism that characterizes the Campi Flegrei area) recorded at the Gnns station of Rione Terra, the ancient center of Pozzuoli, is about 14 centimeters since January 2024.